Learning Utilities and Equilibria in Non-Truthful Auctions: Conclusion

 \section{Conclusion}

 In this work we obtained almost tight sample complexity bounds for learning utilities in first price auctions and all pay auctions.
 Whereas utilities for unconstrained bidding strategies are hard to learn, we show that learning is made possible by focusing on monotone bidding strategies, which is sufficient for all practical purposes.
-We also extended the results to auctions where search costs are present.
+We also extended the results to auctions with search costs.

 Monotonicity is a natural assumption on bidding strategies in a single item auction, but it does not generalize to multi-parameter settings, where characterization of equilibrium is notoriously difficult.
 It is an interesting question whether our results can be generalized to multi-item auctions, such as simultaneous first-price auctions, via more general, lossless structural assumptions on the bidding strategies.